PaulApivat/paulapivat/content/post/crypto_price_attack/index.md

 We'll change `attack_hourly_cost` data type into numeric.
 Then we'll use `ggplot2` to visualize a scatter plot with both X and Y axes transformed with `scale_*_log10()` to make the scatter plot more interpretable.

-Bitcoin and Ethereum are annotated as the two leading projects.
+Bitcoin and Ethereum are annotated as the two leading projects (see chart below).

 ```python
 library(tidyverse)